 This guide will help you answer the NCFE CACHE Level 2 Award in Awareness of Dementia Unit 1.3.
 Explain why depression, delirium and age related memory impairment may be mistaken for dementia.

 When people think of dementia, they usually think of memory loss and confusion.
 However, other conditions such as depression, delirium, and age-related memory impairment can also cause similar symptoms.
 These conditions can be mistaken for dementia.
-It’s crucial to understand the differences to provide the right care and treatment.
+It’s essential to understand the differences to provide the right care and treatment.

 Depression and Dementia